 Her experience has not been confined to dual-party dispute as she has an extensive portfolio of expertise in mediating large and small group disputes and multi-party disputes.

-Gerry is the senior lecturer in the mediation programme delivered through the law faculty of Griffith College.
+Gerry was invited to be the senior lecturer in the mediation programme delivered through the law faculty of Griffith College.
 She also delivered mediation training for the University of Limerick’s, “Masters in Peace and Development” programme.
-Gerry has worked in Israel/Palestine, Cuba, Serbia and Northern Ireland
+Gerry has worked in Israel/Palestine, Cuba, Serbia and Northern Ireland.

-Gerry has broad experience with: government departments; companies; statutory agencies; public authorities; schools; community groups; religious communities; those marginalized and excluded.
+Gerry has broad experience with: government departments; companies; statutory agencies; public authorities; schools; community groups; religious communities; those marginalised and excluded.